-- Right-click anywhere in the display area on the page labeled app\data and select Edit Mode from the pop-up menu or press Ctrl-E to enter edit mode. - Right-click anywhere in the grid (the area with black dots in the background) and select Add Data Box option from the pop-up menu.
+- Right-click anywhere in the display area on the page labeled app\data and select Edit Mode from the context menu or press Ctrl+E to enter edit mode. - Right-click anywhere in the grid (the area with black dots in the background) and select Add Data Box option from the context menu.